yarwest/excel-based-form-demo/README.md

 The name is the label that will be displayed along with the form element.

 The type is the kind of input.
-The current supported types are: Text, Email, Password, and Lable.
+The current supported types are: Text, Email, Password, and Label.

 The id is the unique identifier of the field, this is used for referencing fields in validation rules.